Best Survival Books

 Best Survival Books Of All Time

 If you haven’t read Ted Koppel’s book as outlined below, I highly recommend it.
-I was actually interviewed and recorded for my thoughts about living without electricity as Ted’s team worked to research for the book.
-Although my thoughts were not included in the book, it was an honor for me to be asked for my ideas.
+I was interviewed and recorded for my thoughts about living without electricity as Ted’s team worked to research for the book.
+Although my thoughts were not included in the book, it was an honor to be asked for my ideas.

 Best Survival Books: